What is an intranet?

-But I think it is reasonable to describe these kind of applications as a Business Process Management Platform – and not as an intranet.
-Major vendors produce very significant applications to address this need – and they certainly would not describe them as being intranets – but would instead focus on the ease of integration with the intranet which they assume would exist in parallel.
+But it is reasonable to describe these kinds of applications as a Business Process Management Platform – and not as an intranet.
+Major vendors produce incredibly significant applications to address this need – and they certainly would not describe them as being intranets – but would instead focus on the ease of integration with the intranet which they assume would exist in parallel.

 We also see merit in the thought that since business itself is to some extent “just a set of processes” – creating outputs that are of higher value than the cost of purchasing inputs then reassembling and improving them into products and services – so as intranets are the core framework for delivering applications applicable to all staff then it is indeed tempting to include them as part of the intranet.

 A counter argument is that for smaller companies in particular process is often out of scope for intranet deployments – and for larger ones they are so important that they are often sourced separately from specialist vendors.